AkiSchmatzler/AkiSchmatzler/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=AkiSchmatzler&theme=synthwave "Aki's Top Languages")

 - 🔭 I’m currently in my **third year of Bachelor in computer science** at the University of Strasbourg, France
-- 🌱 I’m currently learning SQL, the architecture of Operating Systems and networking
+- 🌱 I’m currently learning about artificial intelligence, electronics and geometry in the 3d world
 - 📫 How to reach me: *aki.schmatzler@gmail.com*

 ### My go-to's :